-If you are a resident of New York State, but not of Ulster County, you must provide a Certificate of Residence from your home county every fall in order to receive the in-state tuition rate at SUNY Ulster.
+If you are resident of New York State, but not of Ulster County, you must provide a Certificate of Residence from you home county every year in order to receive the in-county tuition rate at SUNY Ulster.

-Once you receive the Certificate of Residence from your County Treasurer, please mail, fax, or email to:
+Once you receive the Certificate of Residence from your County Treasurer, please email it to the Student

 Attention: Student Accounts Office

 If you are an Ulster County resident, please email a copy of your NYS driver’s license to firstname.lastname@example.org to prove residency.

 For more information, contact the Student Accounts Office at StudentAccountsInfo@SUNYUlster.edu or call (845) 687-5099.

 If a SUNY community college student is denied a certificate of residence from their home county, such student may appeal to SUNY System Administration for reversal.
 Such appeal communication should contain the student’s contact information and details about the denial from the county.
 Please note that denials can only be reversed if either the county or the college made an error or did not follow relevant legal requirements.
 Students can submit appeals by email to CCLegalLiaison@suny.edu or by physical mail to Johanna Duncan-Poitier, Senior Vice Chancellor for Community Colleges and the Education Pipeline, SUNY H. Carl McCall Building, 353 Broadway, Albany, NY 12246.
 Please note that CUNY community colleges student appeals must be directed to CUNY at email@example.com.